thomasdouwes/137MHz-Weather-Satellite-Status/README.md

             The DSB on NOAA 18 sometimes temporarly switches off, I'm not sure why this happens<br>
             <h2>Log:</h2>
             <h3>2023-08-28</h3>
-            NOAA seems to be doing something with the APT channels, they switched off APT channel A during the night pass here and again on 2023-08-31<br>
+            NOAA seems to be doing something with the APT channels, they switched seem to have AVHRR channel 1 (visable) at night causing a black image<br>
         </tbody>
     </table>
 </details>